Style Guide

 The Mehendi Dress Code, Decoded

 Daytime, bright, joyful: Most mehendi functions happen in the morning or early afternoon — 11am to 4pm is the sweet spot.
 Daytime light favours lighter palettes, brighter colours, and softer fabrics.
-Save the deep jewel tones and heavy embellishment for the sangeet or reception.

 The yellow tradition: Yellow has long been the traditional mehendi colour — it echoes the haldi-and-mehendi colour story, photographs beautifully against floral decor, and feels celebratory in a way few other colours can match.
-You don't have to wear yellow, but if you're unsure, it's always a safe and beautiful choice.

 Editor's Picks for Mehendi Day